 The health care environment is one of the leading forms of transmission for infections, including blood borne viruses such as hepatitis.
 Poor medical waste management and health safety practices are largely attributed to being the cause of this transmission.
-Since 2009, FIRE has conducted specialized training with health care workers in conjunction with medical waste management supply distribution.
+Since 2009, FIRE has conducted health safety training for health care workers along with with distribution of medical waste management supplies.

-In July 2014 until June 2018, FIRE worked with the Canadian Society for International Health (CSIH) to provide consulting services to the Mongolian Ministry of Health (MoH) for the Asian Development Bank-funded Fifth Health Sector Development Project (FiHSDP), to improve health safety in hospitals across Mongolia.
-This project has significant environmental, health, and safety benefits, and will improve patient and health care worker safety.
+In July 2014 until June 2018, FIRE worked with the Canadian Society for International Health (CSIH) to provide consulting services to the Mongolian Ministry of Health (MoH) for the Asian Development Bank-funded Fifth Health Sector Development Project (FiHSDP), for improving health safety in hospitals across Mongolia.

 Medical Waste Management Supply Distribution and Capacity Building

 To prevent the risk of disease transmission to health care workers, and eventually to the general public, FIRE developed a systematic training program for healthcare workers.
 Since 2009, in accordance with the National Strategy for Improving Health Care Waste Management in Mongolia, FIRE has supported improvement in medical waste management and health safety practices at every state health care facility in 10 out of 21 provinces.
-These improvements include training health care workers and providing on-site technical support and supply distribution.
-Training materials and supplies include instructional videos, posters, pamphlets, and necessary medical waste management supplies including biohazard waste bags, sharp boxes and medical waste containers.
+These improvements include training health care workers, providing on-site technical support, and supply distribution.
+Training materials included instructional videos, posters, pamphlets, and necessary medical waste management supplies including biohazard waste bags, sharp boxes, and medical waste containers.